Nate Green shares ways to simplify your health & fitness, improve your focus, and live better.

-No matter where you’re at in life right now, I believe you can get your shit together, get in great shape (despite a busy schedule), do work you’re proud of, and start living life on your terms.
+No matter where you’re at in life right now, I believe you have what it takes to build a body you’re proud of, do work that matters, and start living on your terms.

-I aim to help you do all that and more — while sharing struggles and successes from my life, the lives of my thousands of readers, and the lives of a variety of experts across multiple fields.
+Through my newsletter, I aim to help you do all that and more—while sharing struggles and successes from my life, the lives of my thousands of readers, and the lives of a variety of experts across multiple fields.

 Two more important things: